 Create a Porch Trellis

-Backyard BoardwalkPaths built with concrete, stone or pavers are expensive and labor intensive.
-They require a lot of digging, hauling of tons of materials and the disposal of tons of soil.
-If you’re looking for an easier path, consider a wooden walkway, especially for wet or sloped sites.
+Backyard BoardwalkPaths built with concrete, stone or pavers are expensive and labor-intensive.
+They require a lot of digging, hauling of heavy materials and the disposal of tons of soil.
+If you’re looking for an easier path, consider a wooden walkway, especially good for wet or sloped sites.

 Adirondack Chair and Love Seat